-Venturing further afield, the Gallery of English Costume in Rusholme traces the history of dress in England over the last 400 years through ever-changing exhibits, and Bramall Hall is a 14th century timber-framed manor set in over 70 acres of landscaped parkland.
+Venturing further afield, the Gallery of English Costume in Rusholme traces the history of dress in England over the last 400 years through ever-changing exhibits, and Bramall Hall is a 14th-century timber-framed manor set in over 70 acres of landscaped parkland.
 More opulent is Dunham Massey Hall, a classical Georgian country house with later Edwardian additions.

 The Lancashire Mining Museum in Salford provides a fascinating glimpse of life in the pits, with two authentic reproduction mines and displays tracing the history of coal mining.
-The museum is housed in a listed building designed by Sir Charles Barry, architect of the Houses of Parliament.
+The museum is housed in a listed building designed by Sir Charles Barry, the architect of the Houses of Parliament.

 In Bolton the intriguingly named Hall I' th' Wood is a lovely half-timbered Tudor manor.
 In 1779 Samuel Compton perfected his spinning mule at the Hall and two panelled rooms are devoted to Compton and his discovery.
-A more ornate family home is Heaton Hall in North Manchester, a classical 18th century mansion set in over 600 acres of parkland.
+A more ornate family home is Heaton Hall in North Manchester, a classical 18th-century mansion set in over 600 acres of parkland.